cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 Unordered channels must always write a acknowledgement (even an empty one) to this key so that the absence of such can be used as proof-of-timeout.

+### Versioning

+During the handshake process, two ends of a channel come to agreement on a version bytestring associated with that channel.
+The contents of this version bytestring are and will remain opaque to the IBC core protocol.
+Host state machines MAY utilise the version data to indicate supported IBC/APP protocols, agree on packet encoding formats, or negotiate other channel-related metadata related to custom logic on top of IBC.

+Host state machines MAY also safely ignore the version data or specify an empty string.

 ### Sub-protocols

 > Note: If the host state machine is utilising object capability authentication (see [ICS 005](../ics-005-port-allocation)), all functions utilising ports take an additional capability key parameter.